iqlusioninc/abscissa/README.md

 ## Features

-- **command-line option parsing**: simple declarative option parser based on [gumdrop].
+- **command-line option parsing**: simple declarative option parser based on [clap].
 The option parser in Abcissa contains numerous improvements which provide better UX and tighter integration with the other parts of the framework (e.g. overriding configuration settings using command-line options).
 - **components**: Abscissa uses a component architecture (similar to an ECS)